amandeepmittal/nightowl/README.md

 - Swift 5.9, SwiftUI
 - `NSStatusItem` + `NSPopover` for menu bar integration
 - IOKit (`IOPMAssertionCreateWithName`, `IOPSCopyPowerSourcesList`, `IOPSNotificationCreateRunLoopSource`) for sleep prevention and power-source monitoring
+- `NSWorkspace.didWakeNotification` observation to re-anchor sessions after system wake
+- `UserNotifications` for end-of-session alerts
 - `CFPreferences` for reading system login and screensaver settings
+- `UserDefaults` for persisting the user's default mode and display-awake preference
 - `SMAppService` for launch-at-login on macOS 13+
 - `DispatchSourceTimer` for auto-release scheduling
 - CoreGraphics + ImageIO for the generated app and menu bar icons (see `NightOwl/Assets.xcassets/AppIcon.appiconset/_generate_icons.swift`)